-The GWIB is responsible for developing policies and strategies to form a coordinated workforce system from a variety of education, and employment and training programs.
+The GWDB is responsible for developing policies and strategies to form a coordinated workforce system from a variety of education, and employment and training programs.
 It brings together and focuses various workforce development partners and stakeholders on two key outcomes - a properly prepared workforce that meets the current and future demands of Maryland employers, and providing opportunities for all Marylanders to succeed in the 21st century workforce.